 Cost estimation forms, together with a project plan, the input for the cost budget.

-The budget gives an overview of the periodic and total costs of the project.
+The budget gives an overview of the periodic and total costs of the project, including the variable costs that may change over time.

 Cost estimates define the cost of each work package or activity, while the budget allocates costs in the period when the cost will be incurred.